tidal/PEIP/README.markdown

 <h2>INSTALLATION:</h2>
 <h3>PEAR Install</h3>
 run:<br>
-pear channel-discover pear.peip-project.de<br>
+pear channel-discover pear.peip.org<br>
-pear install peip/peip
+pear install peip/PEIP
+(depending of your PEAR-configuration you may [as for now] have to set the preferred package stability before: pear config-set preferred_state alpha )

 <h3>Install From Download</h3>
 Download source from Downloads <a href="http://github.com/tidal/PEIP/downloads">http://github.com/tidal/PEIP/downloads</a><br>
 Extract file to your include directory.